 Read our latest blog post to understand the implications and ensure your compliance.

 Looking for a smarter, more affordable way to learn the mortgage business?
-Starting a career as a mortgage loan originator (MLO) comes with a steep learning curve.
-You need to understand loan products, guidelines, compliance rules, and how to build relationships with clients—all while trying to grow your business.
-For many new MLOs, training is either too expensive, too overwhelming, or simply not provided by their company.
-That often leaves them struggling to learn on their …
+If you are preparing to pass the NMLS exam and start a career as a mortgage loan originator (MLO), it comes with a steep learning curve.
+You need to understand complex loan products, strict guidelines, compliance rules and worker classifications, and how to build lasting relationships with clients—all while trying to actively grow your business.
+For many new professionals, structured mortgage loan originator …